Liam Lawson: Early and personal life

 Liam Jared Lawson was born on 11 February 2002 in Hastings, New Zealand.
 He was raised in Pukekohe, which was home to Pukekohe Park Raceway, located in the Auckland Region of the North Island.
 His parents sold their house to fund his racing career.

 Lawson selected the number 30 as his personal driver number in Formula One, which he had used since age eight in honour of his karting mentor.
+He plays the guitar and has recorded music.
+He went to the same school in Waiau Pa with Supercars driver Matt Payne.

 Junior racing career

 Karting

 Lawson began karting in 2008, competing in numerous championships across New Zealand, including two karting titles in 2014.
-Each year he returns to the Kartsport Auckland Go Kart Club on Rosebank Road, Avondale and competes in the big City of Sails race on Auckland Anniversary Weekend according to Speedhive myLaps, the transponder company that was used.
+Each year, he returned to the Kartsport Auckland Go Kart Club on Rosebank Road, Avondale and competed in the big City of Sails race on Auckland Anniversary Weekend.

 Lower formulae

 In 2015, Lawson made his single-seater debut in the Formula First Manfeild Winter Series with Sabre Motorsport, taking a win and ten podiums to finish second overall.
 A few months later, he joined Sabre to contest the NZ Formula First championship, taking a win and three podiums on his way to sixth in the championship and the Rookie of the Year title.
 The following year, Lawson graduated to the NZ F1600 Championship Series.
 There he dominated proceedings, claiming fourteen of the fifteen victories on offer to become the youngest champion in not just the series' history, but the youngest ever Formula Ford champion in world at the time.

 In 2017, Lawson moved up to the Australian F4 championship with BRM, taking five wins to finish second in only his rookie season.
 The following year, Lawson remained at Formula 4 level, moving across to contest the ADAC Formula 4 championship with Van Amersfoort Racing and received backing from Turner's, the New Zealand used car network that had previously sponsored IndyCar champion Scott Dixon.
 Claiming three wins and three pole positions, Lawson's performances saw him claim his second consecutive F4 runner up position, behind Lirim Zendeli.